Alcohol Wholesaler Registration Scheme: register as an alcohol wholesaler or producer

 Businesses already trading as alcohol wholesalers prior to 1 April 2016

 You’ll receive an acknowledgement with a reference number for your application.
-This is not your AWRS URN (Unique Registration Number).
+This is not your AWRS Unique Registration Number (URN).
 You can continue to trade until you’ve received HMRC’s decision.

 Businessess starting to trade as alcohol wholesalers from 1 April 2016

 You must apply giving notice of at least 45 calendar days.
-This will allow HMRC to process your application and undertake the fit and proper test (details of which can be found in Excise Notice 2002 Part 6.10).
+This will allow HMRC to process your application and undertake the fit and proper test (details of which can be found in Part 6.10 of Excise Notice 2002).
 You’ll receive an acknowledgement with a reference number of your application.

 You can’t trade in alcohol wholesaling until you receive approval.